anxapa/litellc-website/README.md

 # litellc-website

+(A group project website for a Software Engineering class in California State Polytechnic University, Pomona)

 A website for the company Lite LLC.

 Website is made with the template provided by HTML5 Up (Massively).